 Even with the excellent writing and storytelling, it wouldn’t be possible to make it as glorious as it was without the artistic talents of Rafael Albuquerque, Rafael Scavone, and Dave Stewart.
 The classical horror art-style unique to Albuquerque that braces the American Vampire comic series returns here with a slight variation to fit the Victorian, British grit of rain and despair.
 The dark and dreary designs and shading help to formulate an ominous veil that sort of hangs over the story, nudging you forward with anticipatory apprehension.
 The drawings themselves are classical sketch style, akin to what you’d find in 18th and 19th century books with some slight modern touches like airbrushing and digital enrichment.
 The scenes with bright splotches of emerald make those scenes truly pop to emphasise the Lovecraftian traits.
 The narrative text boxes are delightfully vintage as they have the appearance of ripped pages from a periodical or tome typed up with a typewriter.

 A Study in Emerald was the dark fantasy story that I didn’t realise I was craving so badly.
 It satisfied my love of both dark and mysterious plights, and my passion for fantasy and the obscure.
 As someone who positively relishes intellective writing and unique twists to literary classics, on top of everything else I’ve mentioned, the graphic novel ended up being a masterful indulgence of the best sort.
-If you are a fan of dark fantasy, Sherlockian-inspired narratives, and/or the Cthulhu mythos, then I cannot recommend A Study in Emerald to you enough.
+HIGHLY RECOMMENDED for fans of dark fantasy, Sherlockian-inspired narratives, and/or the Cthulhu mythos.
 It’s bloody brilliant.